Journey to Pascha

 It got so late that all the maidens fell asleep.
 At midnight, the bridegroom came and everyone called, "He is here!
 Come to meet him!"
 The maidens all woke up and started to get their lamps ready.
 The foolish ones said to the wise ones, "Give us some of your oil."

-But there was not enough time for the wise maidens to share their oil.
+But there was not enough time for the wise maidens to share their oil, and still have enough.
 The foolish girls rushed out to buy some.
-But while they were gone, the bridegroom came.
-He and the wise maidens went to the wedding party.
+But while they were gone, the bridegroom went with the wise maidens to the wedding party.
 The door was closed.

 The foolish maidens returned, and knocked on the door.
 They said, "Let us in!"
 But it was too late.
 The bridegroom said, "I do not know you."